2001 NFL season: Draft

-The 2001 NFL Draft was held from April 21 to 22, 2001 at New York City's Theater at Madison Square Garden.
+The 2001 NFL draft was held from April 21 to 22, 2001, at New York City's Theater at Madison Square Garden.
 With the first pick, the Atlanta Falcons selected quarterback Michael Vick from Virginia Tech.

 Officiating changes

 Mike Pereira became the league's director of officiating, succeeding Jerry Seeman, who had served the role since 1991.
+Pereira was a side judge in 1996 and 1997 before joining the league office, where he was groomed as Seeman's successor over the next three seasons.

 Bill Leavy and Terry McAulay were promoted to referee.
 Phil Luckett returned to back judge, while another officiating crew was added in 2001 in preparation for the Houston Texans expansion team, the league's 32nd franchise, in 2002.

 Due to labor dispute, the regular NFL officials were locked out prior to the final week of the preseason.
 Replacement officials who had worked in college football or the Arena Football League officiated NFL games during the last preseason week and the first week of the regular season.
 A deal was eventually reached before play resumed after the September 11 attacks.